PDXChinese/pdxchinese.github.io/_pages/youthconference.md

 Victoria Ren Scholarship

-...To let Victoria's sweetest smile brighten other children in the community who need assistance emotionally and/or financially.
+⋅⋅⋅To let Victoria's sweetest smile brighten other children in the community who need assistance emotionally and/or financially.

 Voice of Civic Engagement Award

-...To encourage more youth to take a stand in public hearings or similar occasions.
+⋅⋅⋅To encourage more youth to take a stand in public hearings or similar occasions.

 Youth Empowerment Award

-...To acknowledge those who step out to bring others to grow and excel with them.
+⋅⋅⋅To acknowledge those who step out to bring others to grow and excel with them.

 ### Afternoon Session: Seminars on Youth Physical and Mental Health